Psychiatric-Mental Health Nurse Practitioner (Lifespan)

 Do I have to be a nurse to enter the specialty?

-No. You can enter this specialty as an ASN, BSN, MSN or if you have a bachelor’s degree or higher in a field other than nursing.
-If you have a bachelor’s degree or higher in a field other than nursing, you can complete a one year full-time baccalaureate equivalent program (PreSpecialty Year), progress to and then progress to the Psychiatric-Mental Health specialty.
+No. You can enter this specialty as a BNS or MSN or if you have a bachelor’s degree or higher in a field other than nursing.
+If you have a bachelor’s degree or higher in a field other than nursing, you can complete a one year full-time baccalaureate equivalent program ( PreSpecialty Year - Clinical Experiences ), progress to and then progress to the Psychiatric-Mental Health specialty.
 It is ideal for individuals with undergraduate (and even graduate) degrees in psychology, counseling, social work, or health education to pursue an advanced practice nursing role and certification.

 How many students are accepted into this specialty each year?